 Succession planting lettuce

-Wondering how to plant lettuce so that you can have a very long season of harvest?
-The secret is succession planting!
-Succession planting is simply planting seeds at different times.
-I like to plant small amounts of lettuce seed at any one time so that we have enough for our family, but not so much that I can’t keep up with the harvest.
+Are you wondering how to plant lettuce so that you can have a very long season of harvest?
+The secret is succession planting and this is simply planting seeds at different times.
+I like to plant small amounts of lettuce seed every few weeks so we have enough for our family, but not so much that I can’t keep up with the harvest.
+I practice succession planting from early spring through early summer, and then start again in late summer when the nights are cooler.

 How far apart to plant lettuce